Skip to main content

 A. Eligibility and Prohibited Activities

-By accessing the Service, you agree you are currently 18 years of age or older and a United States physician, medical student, or other healthcare professional.
-You also agree that any information you provide to us in connection with your account registration is accurate and complete, and that Doximity may use such information to provide the Service.
+By registering an account with Doximity, you certify that you are at least 18 years of age and a United States physician, medical student, or other healthcare professional, that the information you provide to us in connection with your account registration, including your professional credentials, is accurate and complete, and that you have the right, authority, and capacity to agree to and abide by these Terms.

 Doximity is a United States company.
 Your information is stored within the United States.
 The Services are designed specifically for users in the United States.
-We do not target users in other jurisdictions and we make no claims that the Service or any associated content is appropriate for users outside of the United States.
+We do not target users in other jurisdictions and we make no claims that the Services or any content and information made available through the Services (collectively, “Content”) are appropriate for users located outside of the United States.

 You may use the Services only for lawful purposes and in accordance with these Terms.
 You agree not to use the Services:

-• In any way that violates any federal, state or local law or regulation or professional rule applicable to you and your use of the Services including, without limitation, those relating to patient privacy, medical care and treatment including the Health Insurance Portability and Accountability Act (HIPAA), physician self-referrals (the Stark law), or faxes or text messaging (the Telephone Consumer Protection Act).
+• In any way that violates any federal, state or local law or regulation or professional rule applicable to you and your use of the Services including, without limitation, those relating to patient privacy, medical care and treatment including the Health Insurance Portability and Accountability Act (HIPAA), physician self-referrals (the Stark law) or faxes or text messages (the Telephone Consumer Protection Act).

 • In any way that violates or conflicts with any agreement to which you are a party, including any agreement with your employer.